 The Transportation Department’s mission is to expand and maintain the transportation network through passionate public service by a dedicated team of skilled professionals.

-The Transportation Services Division manages the daily operations and maintenance of the Georgetown Municipal Airport, public storm water conveyance system, City streets, sidewalks and rights-of-way.
+The Transportation Department manages the daily operations and maintenance of city streets, the public storm water conveyance system, sidewalks and rights-of-way.
 Responsibilities include traffic control, emergency response operations, special events and assistance in code enforcement.
-The Streets Department inspects daily the City’s roadways for sign repair, pavement management and sight obstructions.
-The Georgetown Municipal Airport operates under guidelines provided by the Texas Department of Transportation and Federal Aviation Administration.
-The Transportation Services Division participates with the Safety Committee to provide safety-training workshops.
+The Department inspects daily the City’s roadways for sign repair, pavement management and sight obstructions.
+The Transportation Department participates with the Safety Committee to provide safety-training workshops.

 Active Transportation Projects

-The Transportation Services Division is involved in the development and implementation of various road, aviation, transit and storm water improvements.
+The Transportation Department is involved in the development and implementation of various road, transit and storm water improvements.